Home > Blog >

 • Use apps that retain an order's full edit trail.

 Some edits trigger refunds when not needed (or fail to refund when expected) due to misconfigured payment systems.
+Poor refund handling after edits is one of the top drivers of ecommerce return issues and chargebacks.

 How to avoid it: